Saddar, Rawalpindi: Major roads

 Next to Bank Road is the Adamjee Road which road originates from the Sarwar Road at Punj Sarki (5-road) Fuel Station and crosses Kashmir Road and continues towards the northbound railway.
 Ministry of Defence offices and Poonch House are important landmarks on this road.
 Beyond Kashmir Road, there are many shops selling spare auto parts for almost every model running in Pakistan.
 The oldest Chhota Bazar (Small Market) is also located on this road after the spare parts shops.
+This road is named after a prominent Rawalpindi businessman, Sheikh Adamjee Mamojee Hakimjee.
+His father, Mamojee Hakimjee also has a road named after him in Rawalpindi in the Lalkurti section of the city.